Early Education and Support Division

 The family's eligibility for subsidized child care and development services continues uninterrupted regardless of temporary suspension, revocation, or probation of any facility license as long as the family and the child remain otherwise eligible.
 If the family no longer meets need or eligibility criteria for services, a Notice of Action must be issued.
 When issuing a Notice of Action, agencies must comply with California Code of Regulations, Title 5, Education, sections 18095, 18119, 18418, 18419, 18433 and 18434, including specifying the basis for termination and providing instructions to parents about their appeal rights.
 Agencies must provide a fair and impartial hearing to any family who files an appeal.

-If you have any questions or need further information regarding the information in this Management Bulletin, please call your assigned CDD Field Services Consultant.
+If you have any questions or need further information regarding the information in this Management Bulletin, please call your assigned Early Education and Support Division Field Services Consultant.

 This Management Bulletin is mandatory only to the extent that it cites a specific statutory and/or regulatory requirement.
 Any portion of this Management Bulletin that is not supported by a specific statutory and/or regulatory requirement is not prescriptive pursuant to Education Code 33308.5.